Santa Clara First Baptist Softball League

 - At no time may there be more than four (4) infielders.
 The rover (or fourth outfielder) must play in the outfield prior to the pitch being batted.
 When there are four (4) infielders, all outfielders must remain behind the outfield cones (a straight line from one cone to another) until the ball is hit fair and is in play.
 An infielder is defined as any player (other than pitcher or catcher) playing within the area from home plate to the outfield cones.
 Players may switch from one position to another at any time as long as there are no more than four (4) infielders.
 It is possible that a team of less than ten (10) players may choose to have less than three (3) outfielders or less than three (3) infielders.
 Once the ball is in play, any fielder may play at any location on the playing field.

-- If a base runner runs to the wrong home base while the ball is in play and the possibility existed of a play at the plate at that time, the runner is automatically out.
-If there was no reasonable chance of a play at the plate or the ball was out of play, the runner is not automatically out.
+- If a base runner runs to the wrong home plate while the ball is in play and the possibility existed of a play at the plate at that time, the runner is automatically out.
+If there was no reasonable chance of a play at the plate or the ball was out of play, the runner is NOT automatically out.

 - Runners attempting to score at home plate cannot be tagged out once they have passed the cone on the third base line.
-They are only out if a fielder touches the batter's home plate (force out) before the runner touches the runner's home plate.
+They are only out if a fielder touches the batter's home plate while holding the ball (force out) before the runner touches the runner's home plate.

 - There is only an automatic "force out" at first base and home plate when a runner is attempting to advance.
 Unless the preceding base is occupied (e.g. Runner on first going to second on a hit, runner's on first and second going to second and third on a hit), runner's attempting to advance to the next base must be tagged out.
 There is no automatic "force out" at second and third unless all preceding bases are occupied.